Non-Parent Custody Cases of Native American Children

 The Indian Child Welfare Act (ICWA) is a special federal law.
 It applies to cases where someone other than a parent wants to get custody of an “Indian Child.”
-This publication has information for people who want to file for custody of an Indian child in Washington State. #3150EN
+This is for people who want to file for custody of an Indian child in Washington State. #3150EN

 Part 1.
 Basic Info

 It is a federal law.
 It has strict standards state courts must follow in nonparent custody cases involving an Indian child.